LeeMorinUCF/Hidden_Comp_Risks/time_series/README.md

 numbers of drivers with the higher demerit point balances.
 This trend hits its peak when the new policy is instituted and drivers' balances decline as previous points expire and are not being replaced at the same rate.

+There is a series of ups and downs over the years, however, the first increase is just the accumulation of the first two years of events up to 2000.